BMandure/BMandure/README.md

-# 👋 Hi, I'm Bruno Manduré, a Full-Stack Developer
+# 👋 Hi, I'm Bruno Manduré, Full-Stack Developer

 ## 🧑‍ A Bit About Me
 I'm a developer focused in the MERN stack with strong knowledge in SQL data bases.